 Or build 3D or 2D structures and shapes with items like toothpicks and marshmallows!

 How about fractions with fruit including apples and oranges!
-Turn it into fruit salad.
+Turn it into a fruit salad.

 Pull out a recipe and get baking to explore more forms of measurement.
 Chocolate chip cookies are perfect for adding in a little science of baking too.